 How long will it take your Self Assessment payment to reach HMRC?

-31st January isn’t just the date by which you have to submit your Self Assessment to HMRC, it’s also the date by which you have to pay your tax bill - so it’s important to get organised and make sure that your payment reaches HMRC before the midnight deadline.
+31st January isn’t just the date by which you have to submit your Self Assessment tax return to HMRC, it’s also the date by which you have to pay your tax bill - so it’s important to get organised and make sure that your payment reaches HMRC before the midnight deadline.

 Here’s a handy rundown of the main payment options that HMRC accepts, how long each type of payment takes to process and how you can use each payment method.